eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

             }
           },
           storages: {
-            // configuration of a "demo" storage using the "influxdb" volume
+            // configuration of a "demo" storage using the "influxdb2" volume
             demo: {
               // the key expression this storage will subscribes to
               key_expr: "demo/example/**",